Glossary

 OEM in the Electronics and IT Industry

-The IT sector also relies on OEMs in software and hardware production.
-Any computer part or software will often need to be produced in bulk, such as CPUs, fans, hard drives, graphics cards, and more, so computer manufacturers outsource the production of these items to OEMs to save time and money.
-Since the OEM is typically highly specialised in their field, large computer companies can trust in the quality of the parts they receive.
+The IT sector leans on OEMs across both software and hardware.
+Computer parts — CPUs, fans, hard drives, graphics cards, and the rest — need to be produced in bulk, so computer makers outsource them to OEMs to save time and money.
+Because the OEM is usually a specialist in its narrow field, large computer companies can trust the quality of what they receive.

-The same holds true for manufacturers in the smartphone and tablet market or fabricators of home goods, such as fridges, vacuum cleaners, washing machines, and more.
-The companies that sell home electronics heavily rely on OEMs to manufacture parts, like batteries or displays, for their end product.
+The same pattern holds in the smartphone and tablet market, and among makers of home goods like fridges, vacuum cleaners, and washing machines.
+The companies selling home electronics depend heavily on OEMs to produce components such as batteries and displays.

 OEM in the Auto Industry

-One of the most outsourced segments in the auto industry is the design and manufacturing of car parts.
-Automotive companies have found that outsourcing allows them to cut costs while maintaining high-quality standards and innovation in design.
-Volkswagen AG, Mercedes-Benz Group AG, and Toyota Motor Corp are all examples of popular and successful OEMs.
+The design and manufacturing of car parts is one of the most heavily outsourced segments in the auto industry.
+Carmakers found that outsourcing cuts costs without sacrificing quality or design innovation.
+Volkswagen AG, Mercedes-Benz Group AG, and Toyota Motor Corp are all well-known, successful OEMs.

-OEMs are especially important for this type of industry because of changing laws, trends, and conditions.
-With a rising demand for electric cars, a trend towards autonomous driving, and the urge to produce cars as environmentally friendly as possible, manufacturers require highly specialised parts from OEMs.
-Over the years, OEM has become a staple of the automotive industry.
-From luxury vehicles to sports cars, most consumers expect a certain quality and craftsmanship from their vehicles.
-According to reports, more than eighty per cent of vehicles sold in North America are manufactured with OEM parts.
-These manufacturing firms create products with specific qualities and features to meet the buyers’ needs as closely as possible.
+OEMs matter especially here because laws, trends, and conditions keep shifting.
+Rising demand for electric cars, the push toward autonomous driving, and pressure to build vehicles as cleanly as possible all require highly specialized parts that come from OEMs.
+Over time, OEM has become a fixture of the industry.
+From luxury vehicles to sports cars, buyers expect a certain quality and craftsmanship, and according to reports, more than eighty per cent of vehicles sold in North America are built with OEM parts.
+These manufacturers engineer products with specific qualities and features to match what buyers want as closely as possible.

 OEM Partner: Understanding OEM Partnerships in Manufacturing

-In the realm of manufacturing, an OEM partner plays a vital role as a company that produces goods for another business.
-This collaborative relationship stems from the concept of original equipment manufacturer.
-Here, the partner manufacturer creates products specifically for use by various brands.
-To illustrate, an electronics company may opt to work with an OEM partner to assemble their smartphones and computers, taking into consideration the desired design and quality specifications.
-This strategic alliance ensures the seamless production of high-quality products while leveraging the expertise of both parties involved.
-In most cases, it is also the most profitable option for all parties involved.
+In manufacturing, an OEM partner is a company that produces goods for another business — a relationship that grows directly out of the original equipment manufacturer model.
+The partner manufacturer builds products for use by various brands.
+An electronics company, for example, might bring in an OEM partner to assemble its smartphones and computers to a set of design and quality specifications.
+The arrangement keeps production of high-quality goods running smoothly while drawing on the expertise of both sides, and in most cases it's the most profitable option for everyone involved.

 OEM vs. ODM

-OEM describes a product manufactured by the company that will eventually sell to consumers or re-sell to other companies.
-ODM, on the other hand, stands for original design manufacturer.
-It refers to a company that has created a design and hired another manufacturer to make the product using its design specifications.
+OEM describes a product made by the company that will eventually sell it to consumers or resell it to other companies.
+ODM stands for original design manufacturer — a company that creates a design and then hires another manufacturer to build the product to those specifications.

 OEM vs Aftermarket Parts

-OEMs stand in contrast to aftermarket products, which offer replacement parts that are generic and cheaper than an OEM’s parts.
-Original equipment manufacturer parts are made by the same company that manufactures the original equipment.
-That means that customers receive a high-quality product with usually the same type of support or warranty that the original part offers.
+OEMs stand in contrast to aftermarket products, the generic, cheaper replacement parts that compete with an OEM's.
+Original equipment manufacturer parts come from the same company that made the original equipment, so customers get a high-quality product with roughly the same support or warranty as the original part.

-Aftermarket parts – specifically aftermarket car parts – describe replacement parts which are functionally alike to the original part.
-However, when deciding between OEM or aftermarket parts, customers should be aware that aftermarket parts were not made by the original equipment manufacturer.
-These parts are usually cheaper than OEM parts but don’t always offer the same quality, support, or warranty.
-This doesn’t mean that there are no high-quality aftermarket parts available whatsoever, since the Certified Automotive Parts Association aims to ensure quality standards throughout the US.
-However, there is always a possibility of receiving lower-quality parts than an OEM would provide.
+Aftermarket parts — specifically aftermarket car parts — are replacement parts that work like the original but weren't made by the original equipment manufacturer.
+They're usually cheaper than OEM parts, but they don't always match the quality, support, or warranty.
+That's not to say good aftermarket parts don't exist; the Certified Automotive Parts Association works to uphold quality standards across the US.
+Still, there's always a chance of ending up with a lower-quality part than an OEM would provide.

 How ToolSense Improves Your Asset Management